About Korean search-and-replace

 When I’m working on a Korean-to-English translation project, I’ll get started using a certain term and later, with more context, decide a different word would be better… It happens all the time!

-Sometimes client reviewers come to us with term revisions that need to be applied to a Korean document.
+Sometimes client reviewers come to us on translations of English documents into Korean with term revisions that need to be applied globally to a Korean document.

 Unfortunately, if you don’t know Korean, you’re playing with fire if you do a global search-and-replace of terms in a document on your own.

-That’s because the spellings of various Korean grammatical markers vary depending on whether the word they’re attached to ends in a vowel or a consonant.
+That’s because the spellings of various Korean grammatical markers vary with search-and-replace depending on whether the word they’re attached to ends in a vowel or a consonant.

 Ooooh….
 Korean sounds so hard, right?
 Not really… It’s the same in English!

 Let’s suppose we need to change “apple” to “carrot”.
 Here’s what we get, right?

 Oops… the “an” needs to be changed to an “a” since “carrot” starts with a consonant…

 Here’s “I want to eat an apple” in Korean: